hwmhht/hht204806/Visual-troubleshooting.md

 # Permanently under construction

 This page is not meant to be a FAQ section; instead I show here several examples of bugs me and my students were able to fix *without* looking into the source code, solely by observing things in the images.
+No made up situations, real renderings, real student pain is shown.

 # Triangle rasterization: line sweeping